Foundations of Alternative Breaks

 Chapter Membership & Resources

-This online resource connects our Chapter Schools with quality community organizations.
+This online resource connects our Chapter schools with quality community organizations.
 Schools can search organization listings by specifying the social issue they’d like to focus on, or the city or state where they’d like to do service.
 Based on the organization’s profile, schools choose whether to contact the organization and inquire about service opportunities.
-Community Partners and Intermediary Organizations can create a profile to become searchable for our Chapter Schools, which, last year alone, sent out 1,650 service trips with nearly 23,000 student volunteers.
+Community Organizations can create a profile to become searchable for our Chapter schools, which, last year alone, sent out 2,057 service-immersion experiences with nearly 23,000 student volunteers.

 Sample Document Database